Tag Archive for: Meditation

 Once again, Jesus asks us to practice our piety in private.
 The religious experience is between you and God and not a demonstration for others.
 Jesus, in authority, tells us that our Father knows our needs before we ask Him.
 Therefore, prayer is contemplative and meditative, that is, prayer is a conversation with our inner self.
 God already knows your needs, now you must realize them.
 Meditation is an opportunity to “Be still and know that I am God.”
 (Psalm 46:10) It is a quiet time with God, who is inside of you.
 Pray with the knowledge that God knows your needs and feel His love.
 That knowledge is given to us by the One who was begotten of the Father, that is, from Love Incarnate.

-For your Lenten journal, make note of the adversary, the hypocrite.
+For your Advent journal, make note of the adversary, the hypocrite.
 For today, we will conclude with the prayer from the tenth hour of St. Nersess Shnorhali’s Confession of Faith, Christ, the living fire, inflame my soul with the fire of your love which you sent forth over the earth, so that it may burn the stains of my soul; sanctify my conscience and purge my body from sin, and kindle the light of your knowledge in my heart.
 Have mercy upon your creatures and on me, a sinner.
 Amen.

 Cover: Luna & Gregory Beylerian, 2023